How to apply

 The ACRC Academy Programme has funding for an intake of twelve students per year.

-The funding package includes fees, enhanced stipend, and modest consumables and travel budget.
+The funding package covers fees, enhanced stipend, plus a modest budget for consumables and project-related travel.

 International student entry requirements

-Find out about country-specific postgraduate entry requirements .
+Find out here about country-specific postgraduate entry requirements –

 English language requirements